eoinlarkin/python-keras-lego/README.md

 Interesting, while our overall accuracy is extremely high, there is a large divergence in accuracy between the training and validation datasets and also between individual bricks.
 * The “6632 Technic lever” shows 100% accuracy for both the Train and Validation datasets
 * Both the “3022 Plate” and the “3069 Flat Tile” show high levels of accuracy, both for the Train and Validation datasets, over 90% in both cases
 * The model seems to be having issues with the “3040 Roof Tile”, particularly for the Validation dataset.
-This may indicate that the model is overfitting for the Training dataset and is having issues when processing data it hasn’t encountered before from the Validation dataset.
+This may indicate that the model is overfitting for the Training dataset.